Shattered Galaxy: Plot

+Gameplay

+Shattered Galaxy consists of two interrelated and different gameplay aspects:

+The RPG side has the player in control of an avatar which can buy units, upgrades, and special abilities as well as visit other provinces and buildings such as simulators, HQ's, and Portals to other planets.
+It is through this Avatar that the player joins or starts battles with other players, simply by walking into a province not controlled by the player's nation.
+As soon as the avatar enters any province controlled by an opposing faction battle is commenced and the "RTS" aspect of gameplay is engaged.

+Though described as an MMORTS, Shattered Galaxy's gameplay is closer in flavor to a real-time tactics game.
+During battle, instead of commanding an entire war machine including infrastructure, supplies and resources, players are given control of a single squad (of 6 to 12 units at time) which they control alongside as many as 20+ teammates.
+A persistent reinforcement system allows players on both sides of a battle to join or retreat at any point up to the last 3 minutes of each fifteen-minute battle.
+Likewise, battles do not center around the destruction of the opponent's base or units, but rather around control points, of which there will be three to five per battle.
+These "Points Of Contention" (POCs), represented by dodecagon, are captured by occupying them for a certain period of time (ranging from 45 to 90 seconds).
+The consequences of capturing a POC are dependent on the type of battle involved in, the time left in the battle, and the number of other POCs currently controlled.
+A "poccer" is a player or unit that captures a POC.
+"Poccing" refers to the actual act of taking a POC.

 Development

 As of September 2008, the game can be played using a basic account at no charge with a few minor handicaps or upgraded to an elite account at a cost of US$9.95 per month to play with all limitations removed.

 Nexon has closed Tactical Commanders' service in Korea, Japan, and Taiwan.
 As of October 2008, the German service was closed due to lack of players.

 Reception

 John Lee for Next Generation gave it three stars out of five and called it a "decent" persistent online game that requires a teamwork.

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

 Shattered Galaxy was a runner-up for The Electric Playgrounds "Best Independent PC Game" prize, but lost to Serious Sam: The First Encounter.